alaksatti/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 # 0x05.
 Python - Exceptions

-## Description
-What you should learn from this project:

-* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
-* What’s the difference between errors and exceptions
-* What are exceptions and how to use them
-* When do we need to use exceptions
-* How to correctly handle an exception
-* What’s the purpose of catching exceptions
-* How to raise a builtin exception
-* When do we need to implement a clean-up action after an exception

----

 ### [0.
 Safe list printing](./0-safe_print_list.py)
 * Write a function that prints x elements of a list.